 Exploring Soi Romanee

-Soi Romanee (Soi Romani), in the historical centre of old Phuket town, is a short street with a long and colourful history.
-Today it is home to souvenir shops, fancy ice cream parlours and small but posh guesthouses, but it wasn’t always like this as long ago: the posh Soi Romanee was the red-light district of Phuket Town!
+Soi Romanee (Soi Romani) has become the most famous street in the historical centre of old Phuket town.
+This very short street with a long and colourful history.
+Today it is home to colourful cafes, souvenir shops, fancy ice cream parlours and small but posh guesthouses, but it wasn’t always like this.
+A long time ago, the posh Soi Romanee was the red-light district of Phuket Town!

 We were always fascinated by the old houses and mansions of Phuket.
 When we first visited it, less than 20 years ago, the street was just a ghost from the past, and almost every house was just abandoned ruins.
 At the time, only a few curious visitors would walk this narrow street and take photos.